Chart Color Schemes

 Evanston Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 15.5%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 15.5%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.0%, followed by graduate diplomas (2.3%) and postgraduate qualifications (2.2%).
-Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (28.9%).
+Bachelor degrees are the most prevalent at 11.0%, followed by graduate diplomas (2.3%) and postgraduate qualifications (2.2%).
+Trade and technical skills are prominent, with 40.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.2%) and certificates (28.9%).

 Frequently Asked Questions - Education